leerob/dart-react-todo/README.md

 When you're ready to compile your code to JS, `build` is used.
-This command uses `dart2js` to compile Dart to a single JS bundle. `dart2js` will automatically utilize tree-shaking to remove any dead code or unused libraries.
+This command uses `dart2js` to compile Dart to a single JS bundle. `dart2js` will automatically remove any dead code or unused libraries.
 By default the compiled code is output to the `build/` directory.

 ```bash